Mark C. Zauderer: Public service

 In 1991, then New York Chief Judge Sol Wachtler chose Zauderer as lead trial counsel in the New York Judiciary's constitutional lawsuit against the Governor of New York and New York State Legislature to secure adequate funding for New York's Judiciary.
 The case was successfully resolved just prior to trial.

 In 2004, Zauderer served as a member of a four-person delegation to the Chief Justice of the Supreme Court of the Organization of Eastern Caribbean States to advise on the establishment of a commercial court for nine former or present British territories.

 In 2015, Zauderer was honored by the New York Law Journal with its award for his contributions to public service.

 Zauderer is a past chair of the Commercial and Federal Litigation Section of the New York State Bar Association, served as a delegate to its House of Delegates, as a member of the Special Committee on Cameras in the Courts, and chaired the Association's Steering Committee on Commerce and Industry.
 He has served as a member of the Committee on the Judiciary, the Committee on Professional Responsibility, and the Committee on State Courts of Superior Jurisdiction of the Association of the Bar of the City of New York.

-Zauderer currently serves as a member of Governor Andrew Cuomo's Judicial Screening Committee for the Appellate Division, First Department and a member of the Chief Administrative Judge's Advisory Committee on Civil Practice.
+Zauderer currently serves as a member of Governor Kathy Hochul's Judicial Screening Committee for the Appellate Division, First Department and a member of the Chief Administrative Judge's Advisory Committee on Civil Practice.
 In 2015, New York's Chief Judge appointed Zauderer to the new Commission on Statewide Attorney Discipline, made up of leading attorneys and judges in New York State.